 3 Tips to Reach Your Summer Health Goals

 So change small habits.
 For instance, getting into the habit of having a daily smoothie with leafy greens in it, or the habit of filling 50% of your plate with veggies, or simply drinking a glass of water as soon as you get up in the morning.
-These are small things, but over the course of weeks and months, create big changes.
+These are small things, but over the course of weeks and months, they create significant changes.

 Check out some of these articles to help you out:

 What yummy treats can you swap out for something equally yummy but with health benefits?
-Feeling deprived is not a recipe for long-term sustainability, so in my opinion, unless you’re going on a 2 week-or-less crash diet to fit into a wedding dress or something of that nature, deprivation diets are not only not worth it, they’re often counter-productive, ingraining a feast or famine mentality.
+Feeling deprived is not a recipe for long-term sustainability, so in my opinion, unless you’re going on a 2-week-or-less crash diet to fit into a wedding dress or something of that nature, deprivation diets are not only not worth it, they’re often counter-productive, ingraining a feast or famine mentality.

 So while indulging in a legit dessert isn’t wrong, it also might not help you toward your goal of consuming fewer empty calories.
-So try Swapping your typical no-bake cookies for healthy no-bake cookies, and perhaps try healthy chocolate chip cookie dough balls more often than you make butter cake.
+So try swapping your typical no-bake cookies for healthy no-bake cookies, and perhaps try healthy chocolate chip cookie dough balls more often than you make butter cake.

 Create clear-cut goals

-Think about it; does a road with no end clear end really motivate you?
+Think about it; does a road with no clear end really motivate you?
 Don’t just give yourself a vague “I want to be healthy” or “I want to be lean”.
 Make the goals clear as crystal.

-I don’t personally like to have weight or size-specific goals – or at least I don’t like to promote having them, because in our society, I think too many of us put way too much pressure on ourselves to achieve something extra-human.
+I don’t personally like to have weight or size-specific goals – or at least I don’t want to promote having them, because in our society, I think too many of us put way too much pressure on ourselves to achieve something extra-human.

 Set A, B, and C Goals